 - Any detected viruses can be cleaned, deleted or ignored.
 A digital signature will be granted if the virus is cleaned or deleted, but, if ignored, the device will be unable to connect to any onsite HMI.

-Blue Coat ICS USB Scanner provides the following features:
+Symantec Coat ICS USB Scanner provides the following features:

 - All-in-one, ruggedised, IP64-compliant computer.